 People come and go with their own phones and are more productive because they can receive business email and text while out of the office and there isn’t the extra cost for the device.
 Some companies have even extended the BYOD universe to include tablets and personal laptops.
 No harm, no foul, huh?
 As Lee Corso would say “not so fast, my friend.”

-The issue with BYOD is that you have devices that are largely out of the control of the organization containing your vital information.
+The issue with a BYOD policy is that you have devices that are largely out of the control of the organization containing your vital information.
 Emails with and without important attachments, text messages and custom applications – all of this sits on phones owned by your employees.
 If and when they leave, what policies or agreements to you have with the now former employee that allows your company to take control of the device for the purpose of retrieving your data or at least making sure it is misappropriated?

 Let’s go beyond that issue to a potentially more serious ones.
 Your network, containing all of your important information, not to mention data that may be protected by regulations, has all sorts of access points from servers to laptops to desktops.
 As a company, you have control (or at least can implement) over those devices through group policies, anti-virus, etc. But what about those BYOD devices?
 Can you implement best-practice security controls over the devices?
 Can you install anti-virus on those devices and monitor their activity?
 Can you at the very least impose encryption on the devices so that when they are stolen or accidentally left somewhere (such as a cab or at airport security) the information and access to those devices is protected?

 How can the problem be even worse?
-With BYOD policies, is your organization at least aware of all of the devices that are allowed access to your network and to your data?
+With a BYOD policy, is your organization at least aware of all of the devices that are allowed access to your network and to your data?
 At Vestige, not only do we have written policies governing what devices can access the network but for those that do, specific security measures are imposed upon them.

 How Best to Handle BYOD

 Don’t mistake this article for being a “sky is falling” on BYOD (although with the above tone, I can surely understand why you may).
-BYOD definitely has its advantages in cost, appeasement to employees and the ability for them to stay connected when they want, or are needed to stay connected.
+Introducing a BYOD policy definitely has its advantages in cost, appeasement to employees and the ability for them to stay connected when they want, or are needed to stay connected.
 However, with each new technology and fad, care must be taken to understand the security implications so that your organization isn’t caught blind-sided by a poorly implemented policy.

 - What security measures are forced down on BYOD devices so that your data is protected?